 This soft and chewy Chocolate Chip Pudding Cookies recipe is my new favorite, go-to cookie treat.
 You’ll love how easy it is to make, everyone else will love how amazing they taste!
 And the secret ingredients makes these chocolate chip cookies soft for days!

 I must confess something.
 I didn’t think I would like these Chocolate Chip Pudding Cookies when I first came tried them.

 But I took a chance with this pudding cookie recipe and it turned out very good!
-They are soft and moist with a hint of vanilla.

-The Secret Ingredient—Vanilla Bean Paste
+The Secret Ingredients

 The secret ingredient to these cookies is the vanilla bean paste.